Fragmentability and representations of flows: Introduction

 It is significant that a compact metric {\it cascade} $(\Z, X)$ is wap (equivalently, is an Eberlein flow, by virtue of Corollary \ref{seccwap}) iff the generating selfhomeomorphism $f: X \to X$ leads to a {\it wap Markov operator} $T_f: C(X) \to C(X)$ (see Downarowicz \cite{Do} and the references there).
 The study of wap operators and corresponding cascades goes back to the 60's (K. Jacobs, B. Jamison, M. Rosenblatt, R. Sine, J. Montgomery, E. Thomas and others).

 The setting of maps and their linearizations admits a natural generalization in terms of flow linearizations.
-We introduce below Eberlein and Radon-Nikodym flows and show that a flow is weakly almost periodic in the sense of Ellis-Nerurkar \cite{EN} iff it is a subdirect product of Eberlein flows.
+We introduce below Eberlein and Radon-Nikod\'ym flows and show that a flow is weakly almost periodic in the sense of Ellis-Nerurkar \cite{EN} iff it is a subdirect product of Eberlein flows.
 Investigation of RN flows naturally leads also to a new class of functions which we call {\it Asplund functions}.
 Our approach emphasizes more the similarities (rather than the differences) between wap and Asplund functions.
 We show that a function is wap (Asplund) iff it comes from a matrix coefficient defined by a representation into reflexive (resp.: Asplund) spaces.
 In both cases our method is based on corresponding dualities and a factorization procedure by Davis, Figiel, Johnson and Pelczynski \cite{DFJP}.
+In fact, in the present updated version we use its ``isometric version" by Lima, Nygaard and Oja \cite{LNO}.

 In the ``Asplund case'' the technical part uses a modification (using ``Asplund subsets'' instead of ``weakly compact'') which is due to Stegall \cite{St}.

 Let us briefly describe one of the ideas explored in the present paper.
 Suppose that $X$ is a subflow (under some action by linear isometries) of a weak$^*$ compact dual ball $B(V^*)$ of some Banach space $V$.
 One of the important questions in Banach space theory is a relationship between norm and weak$^*$ topologies on $X \subset V^*$.
 In the ``absolute case'' of the coincidence, we say that $X$ is a {\it Kadec subset} of $V^*$.
 In such cases, $X$, as a flow, is equicontinuous.
 Conversely, every compact metric equicontinuous flow $X$ admits a flow representation in such a way that $X$ becomes a norm compact subflow (and hence a Kadec subset) of a suitable $B(V^*)$.
 In general, as an attempt to measure ``the level of equicontinuity'', we can ask how close can two natural topologies on $X$ inherited from $V^*$ be.
 A more concrete and flexible enough question is: for what flow representations is the natural mapping $1_X: (X,weak^*) \to (X, norm)$ {\it fragmented} in the sense of \cite{NP, JR}.
 The latter means that every nonempty subset of $X$ admits relatively weak$^*$ open nonempty subsets with arbitrarily small diameters.